What is GCP Deployment Manager ?

 Deployment Manager is an infrastructure deployment service that automates the creation and management of Google Cloud Platform (GCP) resources for you.
 The Cloud Deployment Manager is now on Version 2.
 If you are from an AWS background, GCP deployment manager is similar to CloudFormation, but a lot easier to use!

-You can write flexible template and configuration files and use them to create deployments that have a variety of GCP services, such as Cloud Storage, Compute Engine, and Cloud SQL, configured to work together.
+You can write flexible templates and configuration files and use them to create deployments that have a variety of GCP services, such as Cloud Storage, Compute Engine, and Cloud SQL, configured to work together.

 Deployment Manager uses a system of templates to consistently deploy GCP resources.
-You create files to instruct Deployment Manager.
+You create files to instruct the Deployment Manager.

 The files are of three types: